On this page:

 - Change file extension to PDF - when creating cross document links, all those pointing to other files can point to PDF files having the same name/path (in case those will be converted afterwise)

-- Convert cross reference links - If checked this will convert the cross-reference links from Word (links that point the reader to various places within the same document).
+- Cross reference links - If checked this will convert the cross-reference links from Word (links that point the reader to various places within the same document).

-- Convert links in Header and Footer - As with Footnote/Endnote links, you can choose if you want links in header/footer converted in the resulting PDF file.
+- Links located in the Header and Footer - As with Footnote/Endnote links, you can choose if you want links in header/footer converted in the resulting PDF file.
 Default is checked so links will be converted.

 This tutorial shows how to convert Microsoft Office Word documents to PDF files (doc/docx to PDF), if you have suggestions on how to improve this article add a comment or rate it.